top of page

 The noun 'feminist' has an etymology that revolves around the advocacy of women's rights and gender equality.
 It is derived from the word 'feminism,' which in turn stems from the French term 'féminisme.'
 'Féminisme' was coined in the 19th century from 'féminin,' meaning 'feminine,' and the suffix '-isme,' denoting a belief system or ideology.
 Therefore, 'feminist' signifies an advocate or supporter of women's rights and gender equality.
 Its etymology beautifully captures the essence of the feminist movement, which strives to promote and advance the rights and opportunities of women, emphasizing equality with men in all aspects of society.
 The term 'feminist' is a testament to the ongoing struggle for gender equality and the belief in the fundamental principle that all individuals, regardless of their gender, should have equal rights and opportunities.

-Quiz: Find the meaning of the noun feminist:
+Find the correct meaning of the noun feminist:

 Try Again!